Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

-For spatial data, distance metrics (e.g., Euclidean distance $c_d$) can also be used in some applications.
+For spatial data, geometric distance metrics (e.g., Euclidean distance $c_d$) are also applicable in some applications.

-Effective condensing methods should maintain the structure of the graph well, and it can be considered from two aspects.
+Effective connection methods should maintain the structure of the graph well, and it can be measured from two aspects.
 1) Inter-cluster connections should be avoided.
-A vertex should belong to the same cluster with its neighbors to make clusters separable.
+For the purpose of making clusters separable, a vertex should belong to the same cluster with its neighbors.
 2) To avoid a cluster being divided into pieces, vertices in it need to be strongly connected.

-For the first consideration, we use a similar measure with Definition \ref{def:Pv} called the edge positivity of a graph.
+For the first one, we use a similar measure with Definition \ref{def:Pv} called the edge positivity of a graph.

 \begin{definition}[positive edge] An edge $<u, v>$ is positive if and only if $u$ and $v$ belong to the same cluster. \end{definition}

 \begin{definition}[edge positivity] The proportion of positive edges of a graph is called its edge positivity, denoted as $P_e$. \end{definition}